openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-applicationManager.md

 addDisallowedRunningBundles(admin: Want, appIds: Array\<string>, callback: AsyncCallback&lt;void&gt;): void;

 Adds applications to the application blocklist using the specified device administrator application.
 This API uses an asynchronous callback to return the result.
-The applications added to the blocklist cannot run under the administrator user.
+The applications added to the blocklist cannot run under the current user.

 **Required permissions**: ohos.permission.ENTERPRISE_MANAGE_SET_APP_RUNNING_POLICY